pselter/python-utils/README.md

 # python-utils
-Python utilities for plotting and SIMPSON integration, work in progress, as always use with caution
+Python utilities for plotting and SIMPSON integration, work in progress, as always use with caution.
+Feel free to use, expand, etc.
+Just be careful to retain legacy support (don't break my stuff, please, i need that)

 brukerplot:
 Wrapper for nmrglue to better support Bruker data.
 Intended mainly for plotting of 2D data.